Celebrating Hispanic Heritage Month: History, Culture, and Impact

 Quinceañera/o Celebrations

 A Quinceañera/o is a big bash marking a young girl or boy’s 15th birthday, symbolizing their step into adulthood.
-In Puerto Rico, this event is a huge deal, often organized by parents to celebrate their child’s journey into adulthood (Jacksonville Mom).
+In Puerto Rico, this event is a huge deal, often organized by to celebrate their child’s journey into adulthood (Jacksonville Mom).

 Here’s what you can expect: